CoursesAdvanced scripting for DevSecOpsRobust CLIs: click, typing, dataclasses & packaging

 @click.argument("target")

-@click.option("--dry-run", is_flag=True, help="show what would happen")
+@click.option("--dry-run", is_flag=True, help="Show what would happen, change nothing.")

 @click.pass_context

-"Rotate credentials for TARGET."
+"""Rotate credentials for TARGET."""

 if dry_run:

-click.echo(f"[dry-run] would rotate {target}"); return
+click.echo(f"[dry-run] would rotate {target} via {cfg.endpoint}")

 if __name__ == "__main__":